Iterable/iterable-swift-sdk/README.md

 ### 1. Import the IterableSDK module

-To use the **IterableSDK** module, you must import it.
-Import it in the top of your Swift or Obective-C files.
-For example:
+To use the **IterableSDK** module, import it at the top of your Objective-C or Swift files:

 *Swift*